d-morrison/IntroStatActivities/_book/10-Exam2-Review.md

 # Group Exam 2 Review

-Use the provided data set from the Islands (ExamReviewData.csv) and the appropriate Exam 2 Review R script file to answer the following questions.
+Use the provided data set from the Islands (ExamReviewData.csv) and the appropriate Exam 1 Review R script file to answer the following questions.
 Each adult (>21) islander was selected at random from all adult islanders.
+Note that some islanders choose not to participate in the study.
+These islanders that did not consent to be in the study are removed from the dataset before analysis.
 Variables and their descriptions are listed below.
-Music type (classical or heavy metal) was randomly assigned to the Islanders.
-Time to complete the puzzle cube was measured after listening to music for each Islander.
-Heart rate and blood glucose levels were both measured before and then after drinking a caffeinated beverage.

 | **Variable** 	| **Description** |
 |----	|-------------	|